EikeEsders/mp.flux/README.md

-# mp.flux (STILL WORKING ON THIS REPOSITORY)
+# mp_flux (STILL WORKING ON THIS REPOSITORY)
 This is a basic particle detection algorithm that was created as a side project to my PhD learning julia.

-It is probably not the most efficient algorithm, but it worked so far for me ;)
+It is probably not the most efficient algorithm, but it is sufficient for my needs.

 # how to use

 Use an IDE of your choice, I really liked to use atom for this.

-Source the basic_function.jl, source the mp.flux_metastructure.jl, use the mp.juno.jl to configure the algorithm and run it when ready.
+Source the basic_function.jl, source the mp_flux_metastructure.jl, use the mp.juno.jl to configure the algorithm and run it when ready.

 # Description of the algorithm